mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 The Angular application which uses the `mlx` package can be found [here](https://github.com/mgechev/ng-dd-bundled)<sup>[6]</sup> and the React one [here](https://github.com/mgechev/react-dd-bundled)<sup>[7]</sup>.
 Both applications are ejected from the official CLI tools of the framework.

-Let's take a look at how we can use the tool in the context of both React and Angular.
+Let's take a look at how we can use the tools in the contexts of both React and Angular.

-First, clone the repo of your choice:
+First, clone the example of your choice:

 ```bash
 # Angular example